 - Members age next birthday

-- If member is in Spouses and Childrens Scheme
+- If a member is in Spouses and Children's Scheme

 - Payment by lump sum or regular payment

-If you are interested in NSPs a PSRA advisor can assist you in producing a estimate as to cost and the benefits.
+If you are interested in NSPs a PSRA advisor can assist you in producing an estimate as to cost and the benefits.